JahanviJoshi/Elpt_Net/readme.md

 	--> Click on 'Next' --> Provide the Project Name-->Keep the Location of the 'Solution' as it is --> CLick on 'Next' --> From the Dropdown select '.NET 5' --> Click on Create
+- If a Solution Contains Multiple-Projects, then to run a spefic project from the solution --> Right-Click on the Project and select the 'Set as startup project'

 #===============================================================================================================
 # Project Structure